Devathedeveloper/react-native-signature-reborn/README.md

 # React Native Signature Reborn

-A production-ready, native-accelerated signature capture component for React Native that feels at home on both iOS and Android.
+A native-accelerated signature capture component for React Native that feels at home on both iOS and Android.
 Draw fluid signatures, tweak stroke settings on the fly, and export perfectly crisp PNGs together with a Base64 payload – all wrapped in a TypeScript-first API.

+> ⚠️ **Currently in Testing Phase** - This library is under active development and testing.
+While the core functionality is working, please use with caution in production environments and report any issues you encounter.

 ## Features